 In this particular case, the management team used this as an opportunity to dig into the real value of collaboration.
-They recognized that to meet the increasingly fast pace of change among their members, the collaboration — the interference really — was, in fact, worth it.
+They recognized that to meet the increasingly fast paced change among their members, the collaboration — the interference, really — was, in fact, worth it.
 If they stayed in their lanes, they were going to miss opportunities and fall behind.

 But too often in cultures, we fail to acknowledge the shadow side of our values.
-We fail to recognize that in a complex world, declaring high-level values is not enough.
-You have to really wrestle it to the ground and clarify exactly how a core value like collaboration needs to be addressed.
-For example:
+We fail to recognize that, in a complex world, declaring high-level values is not enough.
+You have to really wrestle them to the ground to clarify how a core value like collaboration needs to be addressed.

 - Everyone can’t collaborate with everyone on everything — that would be too slow.
-Does your culture make it clear whose input is needed for a decision to be made, versus who is responsible for the decision, versus who needs to be informed (see the RACI model)?
+Does your culture make it clear whose input is needed for a decision to be made, versus who is responsible for the decision and who just needs to be informed (see the RACI model)?

 - Do you value facilitation skills?
 The root of the word facilitation is the Latin word for “easy,” and I’m guessing you’d rather have collaboration be easy.
 So are you teaching people facilitation skills?
 Does that matter in your culture?
 Is that capacity equally distributed throughout all parts of your organization?

-I think collaboration is critical.
-It’s one of the 8 core Culture Markers that we measure in our culture assessment.
-But even if you think it’s important, you have more work to do in figuring out exactly why and exactly how you’ll make it happen.
+Collaboration is critical.
+It’s one of the eight core culture markers that we measure in our culture assessment.
+But even if you think it’s important, you have more work to do in figuring out exactly why and how you’ll make it happen.